delmic/odemis/doc/develop/base-api.rst

 Event
 =====

 Object used to indicate that a specific event has happened.
 It allows to wait for an event before doing an action.
 For example a scanning emitter moving to the next position (pixel), the end of a complete line scan.
 There is only one owner (generator) of the event, but there might be multiple listeners.
 Each listener has a separate queue, which ensures it will never miss the fact an event has happened.

 .. py:class:: model.Event()

-    Initialise the Event.

-    .. py:method:: wait(object, timeout=None)

-        wait for the event to happen.
-Returns either True (the event has happened) or False (timeout, or the the object is no more synchronised on this event).
-It automatically remove from the listener queue the fact the event has happened.

-    .. py:method:: clear(object)

-        empties the queue of events.
+    An object that can emit simple synchronisation events.

     .. py:method:: subscribe(object)

         add the object as listener to the events.

-    ..
-TODO: allow to give a callback function, in which case it will just call the function, instead of having to do a wait?
-It should allow to avoid the scheduling latency (~1ms).
-Or maybe just a callback function, (and declare it as @oneway), then it's still extensible later to use the queue mechanism if object is not callable (e.g, just self).
+        It must have a :py:func:`onEvent` method, which will be called every time the event is triggered.

+        This is typically called by the :py:meth:`DataFlow.synchronisedOn` method.

     .. py:method:: unsubscribe(object)

         remove the object as listener.

-    .. py:method:: trigger()
+    .. py:method:: notify()

         Indicates an event has just occurred.
 Only to be done by the owner of the event.

+..
+TODO    .. py:method:: wait(object, timeout=None)
+        wait for the event to happen.
+Returns either True (the event has happened) or False (timeout, or the the object is no more synchronised on this event).
+It automatically remove from the listener queue the fact the event has happened.

+     .. py:method:: clear(object)
+        empties the queue of events.
 Future
 ======